Sibasankar2382/Comprehensive-University-Analytics/README.md

 ![University Dashboard](https://github.com/Sibasankar2382/Comprehensive-University-Analytics/blob/main/University_Dashboard1.PNG)
 ![University Dashboard 2](https://github.com/Sibasankar2382/Comprehensive-University-Analytics/blob/main/University_Dashboard2.PNG)
 ## Conclusion
 The Comprehensive University Analytics project demonstrates the power of data visualization and analysis in the context of higher education.
-By leveraging the capabilities of Power BI, we have created a dynamic and interactive dashboard that provides university administrators with critical insights into various aspects of university operations.
+By leveraging the capabilities of Power BI, we have created a dynamic and interactive dashboard that provides university administrators with critical insights into various aspects of university operations.THANK YOU!